 The world has seen a grand evolution of style in the last 100 years and fashion design is a large contributor to that.
 Fashion helps us in projecting our personalities in a way that we want to and that assists us in creating an image that we want to promote to the world.
-A fashion designer primarily creates apparels that revolutionise the way we dress and carry ourselves.
+A fashion designer primarily creates apparels that revolutionize the way we dress and carry ourselves.
 Their vision in creating apparels contributes largely to the cultural and socio-economic development of the world.

 As a fashion designer, you study trends, create designs, carve out materials and simply create masterpieces of apparels that are worn by millions, if not billions of people.
-You can start trends and revolutionise the fashion world if you’re creative enough and have what it takes to create coveted garments.
+You can create fashion trends and revolutionize the fashion world if you’re creative enough and have what it takes to create coveted garments.
 As they say, fashion is for everybody.
-So you could channel your fashion design expertise in women’s fashion, men’s fashion, children’s fashion, footwear, and accessories.
+So you could channel your fashion design expertise in women’s fashion, men’s fashion, children’s fashion, footwear, and fashion accessories.
 Under each of these categories also, there’s a chance to dig your brain into a deeper understanding of the apparel you are creating.
 You can branch out into different genres as well that include sportswear, lingerie, formalwear, and footwear.

 What Does a Fashion Designer Exactly Do?

 Although extremely exciting, the process of creating a design from scratch can be long and complicated.
 It may take months to finally roll out a collection.
-But, it usually starts with research on current fashion trends and prediction of future trends to increase the usage span of the garments you are creating.
+But, it usually starts with research on current fashion trends and prediction of future fashion trends to increase the usage span of the garments you are creating.

 If the goal is bringing new designs to the public, a fashion designer takes part in every aspect of the process.
 The first part is designing.
 It could include sketching it on a canvas or illustrating the design on a computer.